 During emotional conflict or any type of argument, a Peter Pan person focuses on making their point heard and having the upper hand.
 Rather than taking time to listen and consider the other person’s point of view, immaturity convinces them it’s more important to be right.

-Immature Peter Pan people also tend to “fight dirty.”
+Peter Pan people also tend to be immature and “fight dirty.”
 They introduce insults, name-calling, shouting and disdain.
 Instead of focusing on the issue in a debate, they veer into other emotional territory and reopen past wounds.

 Dealing with the immaturity of a Peter Pan-type person isn’t just annoying for others.
 Their refusal to adapt to adulthood can lead to actions that damage their personal and professional relationships.

-When a person with a Peter Pan kind of personality goes through a divorce, they often negatively affect the proceedings and sometimes even their own standing in the case through immature actions.
+When someone with Peter Pan syndrome goes through a divorce, they often negatively affect the proceedings and sometimes even their own standing in the case through immature actions.
 An immature attitude and lack of cooperation only serve to lengthen the duration of a divorce case and stress everyone involved in the interim.

 During a divorce case, parties might be ordered by the court to adhere to certain guidelines or produce relevant evidence.
 It’s each person’s responsibility to follow court orders, or risk facing consequences.
 Resist the urge to view these decisions as personal attacks.
 Comply with the court orders to bring about the swiftest resolution to your case.
 After all, the Court does have power over YOU!